PankajGadhwal/Fixing-the-Synthetic-Data-for-Representational-Learning/README.md

 ## Overview

-This project studies and explores the limitations of synthetic data—particularly that generated through diffusion models—in training deep learning models for computer vision.
+This project studies and explores the limitations of synthetic data particularly that generated through diffusion models in training deep learning models for computer vision.
 It focuses on understanding the realism gap between synthetic and real images and proposes methods to improve the utility of synthetic data for representation learning.
 In particular, it explores **Diffusion Inversion** as a strategy to better align synthetic data distributions with real-world image characteristics.

----

 ## Problem Statement